westpole/cordova-hook-set/README.md

 cordova-hook-set
 ================

-Set of hook scripts for Cordova plugin
+Set of hook scripts for Cordova.

+# after_prepare

+### copy-res.js

+> Script designed to copy resource (icons and splash screens) from project directory to the selected platform directory.